elucian/bee/syntax/structure.md

 Bee implements a variety of data types and data structures.
 In most use cases programmers do not have to define new structures but customize existing ones.

 Users can define type aliases using symbol "<:" and a _type descriptor_.
-Type aliases will inherit all aspects of the original type and can have additional aspects.
+Type aliases will inherit all methods of the original type and can have additional methods.

 Bee is a modular and extensible language.
 Using this technique, one module can extend types declared in any other module.
 However a super-type can not be used as a sub-type.
 It must be explicit converted.